guenzd/goodweDT2mqtt/README.md

 ## Operation:
 * Run in f.ex. in pm2 or in tmux
 * Polls Data from Inverter every 15seconds (changeable with var `interval` in Script)

+## Docker
+* Build a docker container using the dockerfile

 Disclaimer:
 Only proof-of-concept.